NetworkCommons/sig0namectl/hugo-gh/content/posts/20240525-p4p-lightning-talk.md

 Afterwards Mathias Jud gave a lightning talk for the sig0namectl project.

-A get-together for local first protocols, the event was well attended by distributed crypto application developers (including Secure Scuttlebutt).
-Mathias' talk generated a good amount of interest because many distributed systems (such as IPFS) choose to utilise the DNS space to provide links to resources.
+A get-together for local first protocols, the event was well attended by distributed crypto application developers (including <a href=http://ssbc.github.io/ssb-db/>Secure Scuttlebutt</a>).
+Mathias' talk generated a good amount of interest because many distributed systems (such as i<a href=https://ipfs.tech/>IPFSi</a>) choose to utilise the DNS space to provide links to resources.